gaurav0401/Django-Guide/README.md

 1. django-admin startproject  project1         ----------> for starting project.
-2. python manage.py runserver    ----------------------> to start server
+2. python manage.py runserver    ----------------------> to start server.

-3.python manage.py startapp app1 ----------------------> to start/create new  app
+3. python manage.py startapp app1 ----------------------> to start/create new  app.

-4.when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.
+4 .when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.

   syntax: path('pagename', views.function_name , name="...")